flowcean/flowcean/docs/getting_started/new_project.md

 The last piece we need is a learning strategy.
 For this example we chose the active learning strategy as we have a simulation as our data source.
-The strategy is implemented as a modell.
+The strategy is implemented as a model.

 ```python
 from flowcean.strategies.active import learn_active